oVirt/ovirt-vdsmfake/README.md

 ```

 ## Functionality
-The application runs in 2 modes:
-* simulation
+* simulation of vdsm API
-* proxy to real VDSM

-All XML/Json requests/responses are optionally logged into the default path `/var/log/vakevdsm/`.
+All Json requests/responses are optionally logged into the default path `/var/log/vakevdsm/`.
 Set the
 system property ${logDir} to customize the location.
 Log4j logs into this directory too.

 ## Supported methods